Empowering students with language-based learning differences

-With small classes averaging 10 students or fewer, dialogue between teachers and students serves as the primary teaching method.
+With small classes and regular individualized attention, Siena's high school curriculum uses dialogue between teachers and students as the primary teaching method.
 Multisensory, hands-on, experiential learning in seminar-style classes with daily discussions form the core of Siena's approach.
-Teachers use technology extensively, including multimedia which play to the students' visual strengths.
-The high school also incorporates an extensive guest speaker program which bolsters interest in and understanding of core curriculum.
+Teachers use technology extensively (including multimedia), which plays to the students' visual strengths.
+The high school also incorporates an extensive guest speaker program that bolsters interest in and understanding of core curriculum.

-Siena's classes include language-based learning strategies in all subject areas.
-Special attention is paid to
+Siena's classes include language-based learning strategies across all subject areas.
+Special attention is paid to developing skills in:

 - Reading (fluency and comprehension)

-In addition to mathematics, science, and humanities classes, Siena offers a range of arts, music, foreign language, and physical education offerings.
-All high school students at Siena learn Spanish.
-Spanish courses are founded in vocabulary, culture and conversation, rather than writing skills, thus capitalizing on the strengths of Siena students.
+Siena offers a range of electives in arts, music, physical education, and more.
 As students enter their final year of high school, they are encouraged to explore areas of significant interest through year-long independent projects.

-The Siena School values an integrated curriculum.
-Courses in history and literature are connected thematically and topically and other subjects draw on themes and topics covered in the humanities.
+Siena values an integrated curriculum.
+Courses in history and literature are connected thematically and topically, and other subjects draw on themes and topics covered in the humanities.
 For example, History 9 begins with a study of the Great Depression while English 9 students read Of Mice and Men by John Steinbeck.
-Concurrently, students might analyze the New Deal photographs of Dorothea Lange, Walker Evans and others.
-Efforts are made to connect math and science courses, both vertically through a student's time at Siena and horizontally through a year's curriculum.
+Concurrently, students might analyze the New Deal photographs of Dorothea Lange, Walker Evans, and others.
+They may be asked to draw on English or history discussions when crafting stories in Spanish class or studying a particular artist in Art I. Efforts are made to connect math and science courses, both vertically through a student's time at Siena and horizontally through a year's curriculum.